The new salmon BLT sushi roll at the Japan Marketplace is a filling bang for your Food & Wine buck — Photo courtesy of A.D. Thompson

 From Hawai'i, the grilled tuna tataki with seaweed salad, pickled cucumbers and wasabi cream is a light bite that pairs well not only with the popular Florida Orange Groves Sparkling Pineapple wine, but also the Florida heat!

-Diverse and Delicious Dining in the House of Mouse
+Dining in the House of Mouse: Walt Disney World's Top Tables

-Diverse and Delicious Dining in the House of Mouse
+Dining in the House of Mouse: Walt Disney World's Top Tables

 Food & Wine veterans may be most interested in the five brand-new marketplaces they’re featuring this year.